Konamiman/Z280TechnicalManual/12-Z280_Bus_External_Interface.md

 Interrupt acknowledge transactions acknowledge an interrupt and read information from the device that generated the interrupt.
 These transactions are generated automatically by the CPU when an interrupt request is detected.

-Interrupt acknowledge transactions are five cycles long at a minimum, with two automatic wait cycles (Figure 12-12).
+Interrupt acknowledge transactions are five cycles long at a minimum, with two automatic wait cycles ([Figure 12-12](#figure-12-12-interrupt-acknowledge-sequence)).
 The wait cycles are used to give the interrupt priority daisy chain (or other priority resolution devices) time to settle before the identifier or vector is read.
 Additional automatic wait states can be generated by programming the Bus Timing and Control register.

 <br/>

 ![Figure 12-12.
 Interrupt Acknowledge Sequence](Images/Figure12.12.png)<br/>
 \* AD<sub>1</sub> and AD<sub>2</sub> indicate type of interrupt being acknowledged

+<a id="figure-12-12-interrupt-acknowledge-sequence"></a>
 _Figure 12-12.
 Interrupt Acknowledge Sequence_

 <br/>